seenu-g/school_of_ai/chap14/ReadMe.md

 3. Generate Labels(generate_labels.ipynb) that containspath of all images.
 It is in a order FG BG FG-BG FG-BG-Mask Depth

-# Folder Content and size
+# Folder Directory Structure and size
-Please check ReadMe.txt for this in the same folder structure for files
+Please check ReadMe.txt for directory structure in the same folder structure for files
  * Total - 4GB(Approx)
      * Background Images - 1.2MB
      * Foreground Images - 1.2MB